Elizabeth Ferris (diver): Early life

 Ferris was born on 19 November 1940 in Bridgwater, Somerset at the Mary Stanley Nursing Home.
-She was the 3rd of four children to her dairyman father Roy Ferris (1903–1975) and his wife Dorothy Philomena (1904–1990).
+She was the third of four children to her dairyman father Roy Ferris (1903–1975) and his wife Dorothy Philomena (1904–1990).
 Ferris was raised in central London, attending the private Francis Holland School.
 She was a member of the Mermaids Swimming Club, which had a strong tradition of training female swimmers and divers for the Olympics.

 Career

 Diving

-Ferris had an unfavourable introduction to diving, evidently belly-flopping on her first effort, however with training she flourished, winning her first national title in 1957.
+Ferris had an unfavourable introduction to diving, belly-flopping on her first effort, however with training she flourished, winning her first national title in 1957.

 She represented England and won a bronze medal in the 3 metre springboard at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
 She won a bronze medal in the 3 metre springboard event at the 1960 Summer Olympics, while training as a medical student in Greenford, Middlesex.
-Despite being sent to bed with a throat infection days before she was due to compete, she made a good recovery and became the first British girl since 1920 to win a medal in a diving event.
-She expressed that she was unaware of her medal win or that she was in contention, as she would not keep track of marks awarded for each dive, believing that doing so may have affected her performances.
+Despite being sent to bed with a throat infection days before she was due to compete, she made a good recovery and became the first British woman since 1920 to win a medal in a diving event.
+She said that she was unaware of her medal win or even that she was in contention, as she did not keep track of marks awarded for each dive, believing that doing so might have affected her performances.

 Two years later, she won a silver medal in the 3 metre springboard at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.

 Medicine

 While competing internationally, Ferris was also studying medicine at the University of London.
 After competing in Perth in 1962, she retired from diving to focus on her medical career.
-In 1965, she qualified as a doctor as Middlesex Hospital and would further work across hospitals in London and Gloucestershire.
+In 1965, she qualified as a doctor as Middlesex Hospital and worked across hospitals in London and Gloucestershire.
 She was a delegate to the International Olympic Committee (IOC) in 1976, at the time its first conference on women in sport, during a period when less than 21 percent of competitors across both summer and winter Olympics were women.
-Ferris advocated for change, as considerably less sports were available for women compared to men, achieving this through conferences and commissions.
+Ferris advocated for change, as considerably less sports were available for women than men, achieving this through conferences and commissions.

 During a lecture in 1978, Ferris expressed concerns over "prescribed tests for femininity", disputing the purpose of the tests and suggesting that instead of deterring male imposters, the test prevented some women with "rare, anomalous chromosome conditions" from participating.
 She further suggested that there were fundamental flaws in how the test had been devised.
 In her 1979 article Sportswomen and medicine, she challenged long-held beliefs about the impact of motherboard and hormones on female sports performances, while criticizing the IOC's gender testing system introduced during the 1960s as 'ineffective'.
 Some sporting bodies chose to review their gender verification procedures in the 1980s due to Ferris's advocacy.